Skip to main content

 Environment Configuration

-Step 1: Create Project Pages
+Step 1: Create Pages Required for the Project

-First, perform requirement analysis:
+First, conduct requirements analysis:

 "pages":[